qpfiffer/qpfiffer.com/posts/2020-10-22-Canyonlands.markdown

 hike up was pretty steep, something like 2500 feet, but it was worth it without packs.

-After exploring for a while and failing to find the actual Granary, we headed back down to camp and to sleep, going to bed pretty early.
+After exploring for a while and failing to find the actual Anasazi Granary, we headed back down to camp and to sleep, going to bed pretty early.
 My notes mention something about a "Flotilla of Scum", which was a reference to the random collections of pond scum and foam on the river.